Soulside Journey (1991)

 really going all out.
 In the end, it's another average song.
 I could take it or leave it.

-added after the initial recording session, probably due to the brevity of the album.
-For one, the lyrics are absent from the
+was added after the initial recording session, probably due to the brevity of the album.
+For one, the lyrics are absent from

-booklet (in a similar case to "Hans Siste Vinter", from Panzerfaust), as well as the fact that the sound is a little
+the booklet (in a similar case to "Hans Siste Vinter", from Panzerfaust), as well as the fact that the sound is a

-different from the rest of the record.
+little different from the rest of the record.
 It seems a bit more organic and the bass is more distorted.
-This track is very reminiscent
+This track is very

-of "The Dance of Eternal Shadows", from Under A Funeral Moon.
+reminiscent of "The Dance of Eternal Shadows", from Under A Funeral Moon.
 It has the same morbid, funereal atmosphere.
-This one

-song is the best one on the whole album, in my opinion, and it's the primary reason I've kept this one as part of my collection.
+This one song is the best one on the whole album, in my opinion, and it's the primary reason I've kept this one as part of

 Wrath marked the point where I stopped caring what this band did.
 In a way, that was a good thing.
 They managed to win